dalynsw/bustake-site/docs/language.md

 ## Object
 Objects are containers of various types of values.
+You can call objects variables as well.
 Objects can be used to hold string values, numeric values, boolean values, array values, and the values ​​of built-in objects.
 Once an object is created, it can be referenced anywhere in the script afterwards.

 ```object
 a = 'hello world'; //`a` is a string object, the value is `hello world`